Do you wonder what you can do to prevent your child from drowning?

 - Pull themselves out of the water without using a ladder.

 - Jump into the water until they are fully submerged and be able to get back to the surface.

 Never Let Your Guard Down

-My family and I have had some of our most memorable moments in the water, whether it’s been at the local pool or beaches while on vacation.
+Many families have some of their most memorable moments in the water, whether it’s been at the local pool or beaches while on vacation.

 Just paying close attention to your surroundings and your children will be enough.
 Education is the key to staying safe.